Secular Spirituality

 The title of this song, "We Have Heaven," immediately blends the Divine world with this earthly world, thereby bringing the spiritual down to earth, bringing a valuable future moment (Heaven) to this present moment, and forming a kind of secular spirituality that is warmly innate, very empowering, genuinely practical, and readily accessible to everyone.

 Many times in society hearing the word "religion" can automatically imply the word "spiritual."
 I feel that this is too confusing and can even be unhealthy for a human being.
-This co-fusing of the words - "religion" and "spiritual" - can cause our personal spirituality to suffer.
+This confusing (co-fusing) of the words - "religion" and "spiritual" - can cause our personal spirituality to suffer.

 Unlike religion, secular spirituality considers the possibility that guiding moral codes can come from a non-physical love within the human heart.
 There does exist a moral code within one’s own heart of hearts that offers a state of well-being that can be trusted.

-In agreement with YES music, I feel it is more humane that spirituality is accessible to all - no matter what one’s religion is - thereby being truly helpful to all human beings.
+In agreement with the music of Yes, I feel it is more humane that spirituality is accessible to all - no matter what one’s religion is - thereby being truly helpful to all human beings.

 A long time ago, science and technology brought us the invention of the photograph.
 Today we know a photograph is a flat 2-dimensional image.
 In the future though, pictures will be in 3-dimensions called holograms.
 A fascinating difference between a photograph and a hologram is that if you cut a photograph in half, you’re left with 2 halves.
 But in a hologram, if you cut its film in half, you’re left with 2 wholes, because every portion of a piece of holographic film contains all of the information of the whole image.